In this article, we are going to talk about something a bit different. In fact, the topic is the excrement of the guinea pigs – their poop!

-Believe it or not, some animal types consume their own poop, and you probably have no idea why.
-Well, we will try to clarify this for you and discover if guinea pigs can eat their own poop!
+Believe it or not, some animals consume their own poop, and you probably have no idea why.
+Well, we will try to clarify this for you and you will discover why do guinea pigs eat their poop.

-Basically, it seems that the feces of guinea pigs are even beneficial for them to consume.
+Basically, the feces of guinea pigs are even beneficial for them to consume.
 It sounds illogical, right?
 Well, that’s the truth, your guinea pig can freely consume its own feces.
-Feces of guinea pigs are always different in color, consistency, shape, and all of this matters.
-So, keep reading because we have covered all of the information in the following sections below.
+Feces of guinea pigs are always different in color, consistency, shape, and it is very important to know how to use that information.

 Benefits of Guinea Pigs Eating Poop

 The soft stool is the one that guinea pigs consume and the one that you will almost never see in the cage.
-This stool is beneficial for them because it helps them digest foods better, and absorb more nutrients from the foods they eat.
+This stool is beneficial for them because it helps them digest foods better and absorb more nutrients from the foods they eat.

 Their poop contains a lot of vitamin K and vitamin B-complex.
-Also, the feces provide them with some proteins too.
+Also, these feces provide them with some proteins too.
 In fact, their soft poop has a lot of protein and a lot of fiber, compared to the hard, dark feces!

 Nutrition Facts of the Guinea Pig Poop

 Vitamin K contributes to healthy bones, and it also regulates the calcium levels in the blood.
 This is especially important since calcium is the mineral that can damage the urinary system of guinea pigs, so regulating the calcium in the blood goes a long way in helping them.

 The B-complex vitamins represent a group of all the B vitamins.
 The B vitamins are beneficial for all organs in the body.
 Also, the B vitamins break down the proteins and carbs that are consumed.
 With enough B vitamins, there is good digestion, healthy skin tissues, and healthy nerves too.